 Doctors might prescribe you some strong medication depending upon your condition.
-They can also advise you to wear a bite guard (mouth guard).
-Clenching and grinding of teeth is a common phenomenon associated with TMJ headache.
+They can also advise you to wear a bite guard (mouthguard).
+Clenching and grinding of teeth is a common phenomenon associated with TMJ headaches.
 A bite guard will protect your teeth from the damaging effects of clenching.

 But the medications and bite guards are not the permanent treatment of TMJ disorder.
 The condition can reverse if you are not careful and don’t take the necessary precautions.

 Apart from the medical treatments, you can achieve TMJ headache relief by making certain lifestyle changes.
 Try to reduce the amount of stress you face.
 You can try breathing exercises, yoga, and meditation to calm your nerves down.

 If you are going through TMJ disorder, your jaw movements should be slow and tender.
 Avoid extreme jaw movements like yawning or chewing gum.